Patient self-determination rights

 Partnering for patient safety and quality

-The Patient & Family Advisory Council for Quality and Safety (PFACQS) is a collaborative effort between MedStar Montgomery Medical Center and members of the community.
+The Patient & Family Advisory Council for Quality and Safety (PFACQS) is a collaborative effort between MedStar Montgomery Medical Center and members of the community we serve.
 It brings hospital and community representatives together for discussion about programs and services that are currently in place, new, evolving, or planned for the future, and provides guidance to hospital leaders as they make decisions to improve patient care, experience, and satisfaction.

 MedStar Health Privacy Policy